alvarogarcia7/blog_source/source/_posts/2015-07-01-self-study-in-july-2015.markdown

 ## Top Java IDE Keyboard Shortcuts for Eclipse, IntelliJ IDEA & NetBeans

-I've read [these slides][ide-keyboard-shortcuts] on the topic of keyboard shortcuts for java IDEs, written by Oleg Shelajev
+I've read [these slides][ide-keyboard-shortcuts] on the topic of keyboard shortcuts for java IDEs, written by Oleg Šelajev

 [ide-keyboard-shortcuts]: http://zeroturnaround.com/rebellabs/top-java-ide-keyboard-shortcuts-for-eclipse-intellij-idea-netbeans/